Gordiancyber/astar-docs/README.md

 - `docusaurus.config.js`: Configuration file for Docusaurus.
 - `.github/workflows/deploy.yml`: GitHub Actions workflow for automated deployment.

-## Automated Deployment
+## Deployment

-The documentation site is automatically deployed to GitHub Pages whenever changes are merged into the `main` branch.
+The documentation site is automatically deployed to GitHub Pages whenever changes are merged into the main branch.
 This is achieved using GitHub Actions.

 ### Step-by-Step Guide